PWS Coverage Map

 3.3 Non-Traditional Operating Environments

 Risk Management Guide (Deliverable 5, due month 7) — risk assessment with limited information, third-party monitoring decision criteria, evaluation methodologies for insecure environments, and the relationship architecture between USDA international field offices and FFP programming in third countries.
+Diana L. Caley leads — non-traditional operating environments are her direct area of decade-plus expertise.

 3.3-a